-On December 27, 2021, by means of Resolution No. 518/2021, the Federal Gas Regulatory Authority (Ente Nacional Regulador del Gas, ENARGAS) called for the Public Hearing No. 102 in order to consider provisional rate adjustments for the public services of natural gas transportation and gas distribution networks, which served as the beginning of the renegotiation of the Integral Rate Revision (Revisión Tarifaria Integral, RTI) in force for providers of natural gas transportation services and gas distribution services, under Section 5 of Law No. 27.541.
+• On December 27, 2021, by means of Resolution No. 518/2021, the Federal Gas Regulatory Authority (Ente Nacional Regulador del Gas, ENARGAS) called for the Public Hearing No. 102 in order to consider provisional rate adjustments for the public services of natural gas transportation and gas distribution networks, which served as the beginning of the renegotiation of the Integral Rate Revision (Revisión Tarifaria Integral, RTI) in force for providers of natural gas transportation services and gas distribution services, under Section 5 of Law No. 27.541.
 In such Public Hearing, held on January 19, 2022, distributors and carriers raised their needs for rate increases.
-On February 22, 2022 by means of Resolution No. 91/2022 an increase of transportation and distribution components of natural gas bills was approved as of March.
-This increase does not affect the price of the natural gas component, which as of the date of issuance of this Annual Report remains unchanged.
+Through Decree No. 91/2022, dated February 22, 2022, an increase in transport and distribution components of natural gas invoices was authorized, effective as from March.